 The comptroller1 is given2 wide discretionary powers in the conduct of proceedings.
 Thus he may, if he thinks fit, authorise the rectification of any irregularity of procedure connected with any proceeding or other matter before the comptroller, an examiner or the UK Intellectual Property Office3, extend time limits except in specified cases4, remit fees5 and consent to the modification of prescribed forms6.

-Under the Patents Act 1977 the comptroller has some degree of discretion in respect of the determination of questions concerning entitlement to a patent
+Under the Patents Act 1977 the comptroller has some degree of discretion in respect of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN